President: Windy Kelley

-SW Council Rep: Mae Smith
+SW Council Rep: Bryan Christensen

-Brian A. Mealor – President
+Brian A. Mealor – Past-President

 In looking back over my relationship with the SRM, I have had the good fortune of being involved at many different levels: student, land manager, producer and academic.
 Each of these situations comes with its own set of opportunities and challenges, and I found that SRM had something positive to offer at each stage.
 Because of the benefit I have received from SRM through my career thus far, and because I see the great potential for SRM to continue enhancing and improving skills and opportunities for current and future rangeland professionals, I would be honored to serve as Wyoming Section President.

 When compared to many other professional organizations, SRM’s commitment to students is unmatched.
 I believe working with students is an important investment in the future of range management, and hope the Wyoming Section will continue this commitment to students.
 However, SRM does not exist solely as an outlet for student training and competition.
 We should also provide science-based information to rangeland managers and work together as a group of lifelong learners who continually seek a better understanding of how to manage these complex ecosystems.

 Education: B.S.
 Biology, North Georgia College and State University (1999), M.S.
 Rangeland Ecology and Watershed Management, University of Wyoming (2003), Ph.D.
 Rangeland Ecology and Watershed Management, University of Wyoming (2006)